CPS Leads in School Nutrition

 Benefits of School Lunch

-In 2011 a study, conducted by the National Centers for Health Statistics at the Centers for Disease Control and published in the Journal of Economics, showed that participation in the National School Lunch Program reduces poor general health by 29%, obesity by at least 17% and not getting enough food to sustain an active, healthy life by 3.8%.
+A 2011 study, conducted by the National Centers for Health Statistics at the Centers for Disease Control and published in the Journal of Economics, showed that participation in the National School Lunch Program reduces poor general health by 29 percent, obesity by at least 17 percent and not getting enough food to sustain an active, healthy life by 3.8 percent.

-According to research published in 2010 by the Journal of Epidemiology and Community Health, just 1.1% of children's packed lunches meet nutritional standards for school meals.
+According to research published in 2010 by the Journal of Epidemiology and Community Health, just 1.1 percent of children's packed lunches meet nutritional standards for school meals.
 USDA research indicates that children who participate in the National School Lunch Program get better nutrition compared to those who do not participate.

 For children, the National School Lunch Program provides a nutritious meal containing one-third of the recommended dietary allowance of necessary nutrients.
 For parents, the program offers a convenient method of providing a nutritionally balanced lunch at the lowest possible price.
 For schools, the program enhances children's learning abilities by contributing to their physical and mental well-being.
 Studies have shown that children whose nutritional needs are met have fewer attendance and discipline problems and are more attentive in class.